hinaabidi/Webscrapingproject/README.md

+# To run this project in your machine(Macbook).

+Run "Python app.py"
+and then access this URL http://127.0.0.1:5000 in Google Chrome Browser.

 # Setting up MongoDB

 Once you install the MongoDB using the command - PIP INSTALL PYMONGO or PIP INSTALL MONGODB and then after you intall the MongoDB Compass Commnunity version